River Loire , the last untamed river of Europe

-They regularly maintained, enlarged and repaired the dyke over the centuries.
+They regularly maintained, enlarged and repaired it over the centuries.

 In the late 15th century, river traffic was so flourishing that coastal villages became important trading ports.

-The role of the dyke was no longer only to protect the surrounding cultures, but also facilitate trade.
+The purpose of the dyke was no longer only to protect the surrounding cultures, but also facilitate trade.

-The dyke was therefore strengthened with stones, and trees were planted along its wall, in order to irrigate its foundations.
+It was therefore strengthened with stones, and trees were planted along it to irrigate its foundations.

-Finally, a law was passed in 1668, in order to prohibit any construction on top of the dyke.
+Finally, a law was passed in 1668 to prohibit any construction on top of the dyke.

-People and animals drowned by the hundreds; entire villages were entirely destroyed.
+People and animals drowned by the hundreds and entire villages vanished.

 The river even changed the course of his bed!